ninori9/GraphGenerationBackend/Tutorial.md

 ```

 Adapt the paths if you are not using the fabric-samples test network.
-In any case, you should adapt the client private key path and the id of the deployed chaincode.
+In any case, you should edit the client private key path and the id of the deployed chaincode.

 ### Create a workload
 In the <strong>workloads</strong> folder, create a .js file that describes the workload during benchmarking round.
 A tutorial on how to create such files can be found [here](https://hyperledger.github.io/caliper/v0.4.2/fabric-tutorial/tutorials-fabric-existing/#step-3---build-a-test-workload-module).
 You may also use other existing workload files.